mtrevisan/Boxon/README.md

 ### version 1.1.0 - 20200901
 - Better handling of NOP logger.
 - Abandoned [Reflections](https://github.com/ronmamo/reflections) in favor of [ClassGraph](https://github.com/classgraph/classgraph).
-- Added BindArray.selectDefault and BindObject.selectDefault to cope with default selector that has no prefix.
+- Added `BindArray.selectDefault` and `BindObject.selectDefault` to cope with default selector that has no prefix.
 - Added some feasibility checks on annotation data.
-- Added public constructor to Parser to allow for extensions.
+- Added public constructor to `Parser` to allow for extensions.
-- Changed the signature of Checksummer.calculateChecksum returning short instead of long.
+- Changed the signature of `Checksummer.calculateChecksum` returning short instead of long.
-- Changed method Validator.validate into Validator.isValid.
+- Changed method `Validator.validate` into `Validator.isValid`.
-- Changed method ParseResponse.getMessageForError into ParseResponse.getErrorMessageAt to align it to other method name's conventions.
+- Changed method `ParseResponse.getMessageForError` into `ParseResponse.getErrorMessageAt` to align it to other method name's conventions.
-- Moved classes ParseResponse and ComposeResponse from io.github.mtrevisan.boxon.external to io.github.mtrevisan.boxon.core in order to hide add methods; the constructors are also hidden.
+- Moved classes `ParseResponse` and `ComposeResponse` from `io.github.mtrevisan.boxon.external` to `io.github.mtrevisan.boxon.core` in order to hide add methods; the constructors are also hidden.
 - Minor refactorings.
-- Added `originator` variable (and its getter) to ComposeResponse to hold the given objects used to create the message.
+- Added `originator` variable (and its getter) to `ComposeResponse` to hold the given objects used to create the message.
 - Added/modified javadocs to better explain some classes.
-- Removed ComposeResponse.getErrors, BindInteger.unsigned and BitReader.getInteger(int, ByteOrder, boolean) as they are useless.
+- Removed `ComposeResponse.getErrors`, `BindInteger.unsigned` and `BitReader.getInteger(int, ByteOrder, boolean)` as they are useless.
-- Removed BitWriter.putText(String, byte, boolean) because of the [Boolean Trap](https://ariya.io/2011/08/hall-of-api-shame-boolean-trap).
+- Removed `BitWriter.putText(String, byte, boolean)` because of the [Boolean Trap](https://ariya.io/2011/08/hall-of-api-shame-boolean-trap).
 - Removed useless `match()` parameter from bindings.
-- Enhanced the exception message thrown if the type of BitReader.get(Class, ByteOrder) is not recognized.
+- Enhanced the exception message thrown if the type of `BitReader.get(Class, ByteOrder)` is not recognized.
-- Renamed BindChecksum into Checksum.
+- Renamed `BindChecksum` into `Checksum`.
-- Relocated all binding annotations inside annotations.bindings (Bind* and *Choices).
+- Relocated all binding annotations inside `annotations.bindings` (`Bind*` and `*Choices`).
-- Corrected bug while reading skips in TemplateParser.decode.
+- Corrected bug while reading skips in `TemplateParser.decode`.

 <a name="changelog-1.0.0"></a>
 ### version 1.0.0 - 20200825